MinistrySafe/api-documentation/source/index.html.md

   { "message": "Invalid survey code" }
 ```

-Resends the specified training to a user.
+Resends the specified Training to a User.

 ### HTTP Request